-Enrollments in degree-granting PSCUs have soared in the last decade, 2000-2010:
+Enrollments in degree-granting PSCUs soared from 2000 to 2010:

-75% of those in dental assistance;
+75 percent of those in dental assistance

-37% of those in HVAC; and
+37 percent of those in HVAC

-8% of those in EMT.
+8 percent of those in EMT

-Of the projected five fastest-growing occupations requiring associate’s degrees by 2020, PSCUs award:
+Of the projected five fastest growing occupations requiring associate’s degrees by 2020, PSCUs award:

-15 million new Bachelor’s degrees
+15 million new bachelor’s degrees

-4 million new non-degree credentials
+4 million new nondegree credentials

-1 million new Associate’s degrees
+1 million new associate’s degrees

-PSCUs open doors to many of the 13 million unemployed and 90 million underemployed Americans by providing a skills-based education.
+PSCUs open doors to many of the 13 million unemployed and 90 million undereducated Americans by providing a skills-based education.
 To remain competitive over the next decade, we must identify between 8 and 23 million new workers with postsecondary skills.
 PSCUs are a necessary part of that solution, having produced over 800,000 degrees last year alone.